Requirements for Caregivers at ALF and RCF

-The 2017 Legislature passed HB 3359.
+In 2017, the Legislature passed House Bill 3359 related to long-term care.
 Section 25 of HB 3359 (now codified as ORS 443.433 and OAR 411-054-0070 (5)) focuses on pre-service and in-service dementia care training for direct caregivers who work in residential care and assisted living facilities.
-Rules to address this law are found in Oregon Administrative Rule OAR 411-054-0070.
+Rules to address this law are found in Oregon Administrative Rule 411-054-0070.

-By linking to these respective webpages, you will find applications with directions on how to submit training for approval by one of these entities.
+Visit the links above for applications with directions on how to submit training for approval by one of these entities.

-- Direct care staff must complete pre-service training on specific areas of dementia care and 6 hours annual in-service dementia training.
+- Direct care staff must complete pre-service training on specific areas of dementia care and 6 hours of annual in-service dementia training.

 - Pre-service training must include the following subjects: